Stimulus Package Update: Is A Deal Even Possible At This Point?

-(CBS Detroit) — The mad dash to pass a second stimulus package by election day has reached its final hours.
-House Speaker Nancy Pelosi set a Tuesday deadline for House Democrats and the Trump administration to agree to terms on a deal.
-But that is only one of multiple hurdles in the race to put more money in the pockets of struggling Americans and help support a struggling economy.
-And, believe it or not, it may not even be the biggest hurdle.
+(CBS Detroit) — House Speaker Nancy Pelosi had set a Tuesday deadline for House Democrats and the Trump administration to agree to terms on a deal for a second stimulus.
+That deadline has come and gone without a deal.
+And that was only one of multiple hurdles in the race to put more money in the pockets of struggling Americans and help support a struggling economy.
+Believe it or not, it probably wasn’t even be the biggest hurdle.

+The biggest hurdle was and is the Senate.
+And on Tuesday, that became all the more apparent.
+News came to light that Senate Majority Leader Mitch McConnell had advised the White House not to make a stimulus deal before the election.
+His position effectively ends any hope of a stimulus bill becoming law before November 3.
+Nevertheless, Pelosi and Treasury Secretary Steven Mnuchin have plans to continue negotiating on Wednesday.

-At the eleventh hour, the two sides are actually pretty close, if you set aside the $400 billion difference between the House bill and the White House bill.
+The House and the White House are actually pretty close to a deal, if you set aside the $400 billion difference between the House bill and the White House bill.
+(The Senate has not been involved in negotiations.)
 The two bills contain many of the same elements.

 >>READ: Stimulus Package Update: Is Time Running Out On A Possible Second Stimulus Check?